-This embroidery method is more subtle than in-your-face, but it produces very striking results that people will remember.
-It involves using thread in the same color family as the garment, either slightly lighter or darker.
+This tonal embroidery method is more subtle than in-your-face, and it produces very striking results that people will remember.
+It involves using thread in the same color family as the garment, slightly lighter or darker.
 If your logo is customarily multi-color, this method will render your logo all in one color giving it a different look.
 The best way to understand how sharp this method can be is to see some pictures.
 Take a look at these examples.

 The next two examples combine both methods discussed so far.
 Notice not only the tone-on-tone embroidery, but the shoulder and sleeve placements.

 Do you always embroider your logo in the same colors?
 Without sacrificing the integrity of your logo, try switching up your logo colors to coordinate with the garment.
 The difference will be noticeable both to you and people who see you!
 For example, Century 21 is clearly known for their black and gold logo.
 But when embroidered on a multi-colored striped shirt, or a solid grey fabric, notice how enhanced the logo appears by adjusting the colors to coordinate with the garment.